Leftv13/Vital-Green/README.md

 4.  **Run the server:**
     ```bash
-    npm run start //FOR DEVELOPMENT
+    npm run start #FOR DEVELOPMENT
-    npm run start //FOR PRODUCTION
+    npm run start #FOR PRODUCTION
     ```

 5.  **All set!** Open your browser and visit `http://localhost:3000`.